-Florida Statutes: Chapter 83-220, L.O.F., as amended by Chapters 84-270, L.O.F., and 89-252, L.O.F.
+Florida Statutes: Chapter 83-220, L.O.F., as amended by ch.
+84-270, L.O.F., ch.
+86-152, L.O.F., and ch.
+89-252, L.O.F.
+Administered by: Department of Revenue

 The department returns proceeds, less costs of administration, to the county imposing the tax.
 The funds must be deposited in the county's Housing Assistance Loan Trust Fund.
 The proceeds shall be used to assist low and moderate income families in the purchase or rehabilitation of a home or apartment.